-Based on the profit of the six-month period ended June 30, 2019, the Company estimated the employees' compensation and remuneration to directors amounts to \$27,635 thousand and \$0, respectively, which are accounted for as salary expense.
+Based on the profit of the three-month periods ended March 31, 2020, the Company estimated the employees' compensation and remuneration to directors amounts to \$953 thousand and \$179 thousand, respectively, recognized as salary expense.
+Based on the profit of the three-month periods ended 31, 2019, the Company estimated the employees' compensation and remuneration to directors amounts to \$2,900 thousand and \$0, respectively, recognized as salary expense.

-As of December 31, 2018, the Company still had accumulated deficit.
-As a result the Company did not estimate the amounts of the employees' compensation and remuneration to directors.